rtasalem/busgres-demo/README.md

 # busgres-demo
-Demo project to test functionality of Busgres.
+Demo project to test functionality of Busgres NPM package.